• Skip to primary navigation

 Is Bunny Studio trustworthy?

-All in all, Bunny Studio did manage to uphold a good reputation in the voice over industry.
-While the rates are probably lesser than what most voice over talents receive from other platforms, there seems to be no complaints about voice artists receiving their pay.
+Overall, Bunny Studio did manage to uphold a good reputation in the voice-over industry.
+While the rates are probably less than paid by most other voice-over platforms, there seem to be no complaints about voice artists receiving their pay.
 Based on other reviews, clients do seem happy with the services that Bunny Studio provides.

 Conclusion